tagawa/webcompat-testing/README.md

 * Module to create bug:URL list from bug search – for example BugdataExtractor.extractFromURL('https://..').then()
 * Module to check if wap content is served – WAPCheck.check(url, ua).then() (This check does not require or invoke a full browser)
 * Module to check XHTML parsing with a real XML parser (This check does not require or invoke a full browser)
-* Module to check redirects (This check does not require or invoke a full browser, given that we emulate a browser's request headers well enough)
+* Module to check redirects (This check does not require or invoke a full browser, but it does assume that we can emulate a browser's request headers well enough)

 ROADMAP:
-* Import and refactor Hallvord's slimertester.js, add a web server that can accept commands
+* Import and refactor Hallvord's slimertester.js, add a web server that can accept commands from Node controller
+ - Issue: can we pass messages directly to the SlimerJS/PhantomJS process?
+Would that be better than adding a web server?
 * Module to send commands to the script that controls SlimerJS/PhantomJS (to said web server via http)
+- Issue: steps in slimertester.js need to be async.
+Response of web server can't (presumably) wait for all the async stuff to finish, neither can the (limited) web server implementation in SlimerJS/PhantomJS keep fetching data from an on-going testing and send back to the master as server-sent events or similar.
+Requires polling.
-* Module to keep track of a batch of URLs/bug numbers/test data and open the next one when client is ready – client.is_busy().then()
+* Module ("Node controller" to keep track of a batch of URLs/bug numbers/test data and open the next one when client is ready – client.is_done().then()?
+Knows how to run different test types - i.e. will use WMLCheck or RedirectCheck directly.
+Might combine different tests but should report results with as much granularity as possible.
+* Add light web server w/UI to send commands to the Node controller?
+* Result comparison module +
-* Result comparison module – outputs a webcomptest JSON fragment for human review and future regression testing.
+* Result snapshoting module - outputs a webcomptest JSON fragment for human review and future regression testing.
 Referring to "bad problems" above, the result comparison should output a "pass/fail" and a fragment of JSON and/or JS code that can be used to re-verify the pass or failure in a single-instance test.
+The problem with generating static tests is always the amount of noise in test results due to changing sites.
+If "generating" the test is semi-automated and the test itself only needs re-generating and a light human review when the site changes without fixing the issue, this is no longer a big problem.
+* Database storage of results - particularly things like URLs of HTTP resources blocked on HTTPS pages, JavaScript errors, -web-kit styles that need replacements - with a good database, even complicated new problems might be easily classified if we've seen a similar thing before.

-COMMANDS THE SERVICE SHOULD SUPPORT:
+COMMANDS THE SLIMER/PHANTOM SERVICE SHOULD SUPPORT:
-* load_url_regression_test(url, bugdata) - tests only in one instance (SlimerJS or PhantomJS), according to bugdata
+* load_url_regression_test(url, bugdata) - tests only in one instance (SlimerJS or PhantomJS), according to bugdata, returns req_id that can be passed to many of the other methods
-* load_url_exploration_test(url)  - tests both in SlimerJS and PhantomJS, returns test_id that can be passed to many of the other methods
+* load_url_exploration_test(url)  - tests both in SlimerJS and PhantomJS, returns req_id that can be passed to many of the other methods
 * click(selector)
 * scroll(x,y)
-* is_busy() - false only when both devices are done testing
+* is_done() - true only when both devices are done testing
-* get_testresults(test_id)   true/false, comment - MAYBE.
+* get_testresults(req_id)   true/false, comment - MAYBE.
 We should perhaps rather have get_data() and leave the "result" part to the comparison module?
-* get_last_test_id()
+* get_last_req_id()
-* get_screenshots(test_id)  - returns {slimer:'data:image/png;base64,..', phantom:'data:..'}
+* get_screenshots(req_id)  - returns {slimer:'data:image/png;base64,..', phantom:'data:..'}
-* get_mixedcontentresults(test_id) - for https only, a list of http resources included
+* get_mixedcontentresults(req_id) - for https only, a list of http resources included
-* get_pluginresults(test_id) - all results from the plugin architecture in a JSON format
+* get_pluginresults(req_id) - all results from the plugin architecture in a JSON format
-* get_cssresults(test_id) - data from the algorithm for detecting specific CSS issues
+* get_cssresults(req_id) - data from the algorithm for detecting specific CSS issues
-* get_consoleresults(test_id) - data from the console log (i.e. JS errors)
+* get_consoleresults(req_id) - data from the console log (i.e. JS errors)

 WEB COMPATIBILITY TEST DATA FORMAT